 Autosomal dominant polycystic kidney disease (ADPKD) is a genetic disease in which fluid-filled lumps called cysts grow on the kidneys.
 Eventually the cysts can get big enough to damage the two blood-filtering organs.

-ADPKD passes down from parents to their children.
+ADPKD is passed down from parents to their children.
 Often, it affects many people in the same family.

 If one of your parents has this disease, you could have it too.
-And because ADPKD can lead to kidney failure, it's important to learn your family history and know what your chances are of getting the disease.
+And because ADPKD can lead to kidney failure, it's important to learn your family history and know about your chances of getting the disease.